SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/README_RTOS.md

 ## Adjusting Maximum Priority Values

-This project "task tunes" the range of priorities for RTOS.
+In this project, we tune the range of priorities for RTOS.
+This is an optional change as your installation will still run without it.

 The default range for task priorities is 0 through 25.
 Priority 25 is the highest priority whereas 0 is the lowest.

-The working theory on tuning would be to reduce the full range of priorities down to the very minimum number of priorities in actual use so that compare and branching instructions run in micro-code would result in the bare minimum number of instruction cycles used when the scheduler looks for the next task to run.
+The working theory on tuning would be to reduce the full range of priorities down to the very minimum number of priorities in actual use so that compare and branching instructions run in assembly code would result in the bare minimum number of instruction cycles used when the scheduler looks for the next task to run.

 On the down-side, after you optimize the full number range downward, there is always a chance in the future that you may need to revisit your optimization again and expand it.